-Three years after Tropical Storm Irene washed Kelley Stand Road away, the road reopened to traffic in September.
+Three years after Tropical Storm Irene washed Kelley Stand Road away in 2011, the road reopened to traffic in September 2014.
 If you’re in southern Vermont during foliage season, put Kelley Stand Road on your must-list.
 (I recently wrote about great Vermont fall drives, before Kelley Stand reopened).

 Kelley Stand Road runs along the Roaring Branch river and crosses into the Green Mountain National Forest and the town Stratton before ending at Route 100 in West Wardsboro.
 You’ll find many opportunities for hiking, including access to Stratton Pond along The Long Trail, as well as trail loops around Grout Pond and Somerset Reservoir.

 History and Beauty Along Kelley Stand Road

 Closed in the winter, the road originally served numerous logging camps and early settlements during the 19th century.
 Kelley Stand Road is also where Daniel Webster’s spoke to 1,600 people at an 1840 Whig rally.
 A historic marker commemorates the spot along the road in Stratton.

 While visiting my mom in southern Vermont last weekend, I traveled along Kelley Stand Road on two separate occasions with my young daughter Phoebe — once from East Arlington and once from Stratton.
 It had been several years since I had been on Kelley Stand Road, and I wanted to experience the drive from east to west, and west to east.